 - In a large, heavy saucepan or Dutch oven, heat 1 tablespoon of vegetable oil (Georgians would use sunflower) over medium until shimmering.
 Add meat in a single layer, being careful to leave enough room in the pan to ensure browning, you may need to work in batches.
 Sear beef on one side until browned before flipping with tongs.
 Once beef is browned, remove from pan and transfer to a plate and set aside.

-- Add tomato paste and stir constantly until well incorporated in onion and garlic mixture and the paste has darkened in colour, about 2-3 minutes.
-Add tomato and cook until softened and cohesive, another 5-10 minutes.
+- Add tomato paste and stir constantly until well incorporated with the onion and the paste has darkened in colour, about 2-3 minutes.
+Add the tomato and cook until softened and cohesive, another 5-10 minutes.

-- Add ground walnuts and spices, stirring until all liquid is absorbed and sauce is very fragrant, about 1 minute.
+- Mix walnuts, garlic, blue fenugreek, coriander, marigold and savory together in a small bowl.
+Add to pot and stir until all liquid is absorbed and sauce is very fragrant, about 1 minute.
 Add beef along with any accumulated juices and pour stock over the mixture, stirring to combine.

-- Bring to a simmer and cook, uncovered, stirring occasionally, until sauce reduces thickens significantly and beef is tender and cooked through.
+- Bring to a a gentle simmer and cover and allow to cook until the beef is very tender and the sauce has thickened slightly, about 2.5 hours.
+Uncover and simmer for a further 30 minutes to allow the sauce to reduce and thicken slightly.
 Serve hot with crusty bread or, traditionally, on a bed of ghomi - a Georgian style of polenta

 As an Amazon Associate, I earn from qualifying purchases.